 Filter services by

-Our directory lists details of the wide range of services and activities provided by our 450 member organisations, all of which are community-led groups or organisations.
-You can search our directory by area, type of service, client group or by name.
+Our directory lists details of the range of services and activities provided by our 560+ members, all of which are voluntary or community organisations based in Brighton, Hove, Adur or Worthing.

 Free, independent and impartial advice and information on any subject.
 Specialist advice services in money advice, welfare benefits, fuel poverty and HIV advice service.
 Active social policy campaigns.
 Volunteer adviser training programme.